AbanobMedhat/Data_Struc_project/README.md

 simply I will plot the nodes and change the color of the nodes which are highly centralized

-The next step I will apply one of the algorithms which computes the centrality then plot the Graph Team 44 :
+The next step I will apply one of the algorithms which computes the centrality then plot the Graph

+Team 44 :
 1-  Abanob Medhat
 2-  Mariam Magdy
 3-  Heba Mostafa
-4-Ahmed Ashraf
+4- Ahmed Ashraf

 LINKS:
 EXE FILE >>